Adelic line bundles on quasi-projective varieties: Notation and terminology

 By a \emph{finitely generated field $F$ over $k$}, we mean a field $F$ which is finitely generated over the fraction field of $k$.
 For any integral scheme $X$ over $k$, denote by $k(X)$ the \emph{function field} of $X$.

-By a \emph{quasi-projective variety} (resp. \emph{projective variety}) over $k$, we mean an integral scheme which is flat and quasi-projective (resp. projective) over $k$.
+By a \emph{projective variety} over $k$, we mean an integral, flat, and projective scheme over $k$.
+By a \emph{quasi-projective variety} over $k$, we mean an open subscheme of projective variety over $k$.
 For a quasi-projective variety $\CU$ over $k$, a \emph{projective model} means a projective variety $\CX$ over $k$ endowed with an open immersion $\CU\to \CX$ over $k$.
 In the arithmetic case (that $k=\ZZ$), we may also use the terms \emph{quasi-projective arithmetic variety} and \emph{projective arithmetic variety} to emphasize the situation.